super-fz/eSuhula/README.md

 # eSuhula
-An AI-based app for seniors, digitally illiterate, and people of determination to access digital government services.
+An AI-powered app for seniors, digitally illiterate, and people of determination to access digital government services.